dotnet/Nerdbank.GitVersioning/CONTRIBUTING.md

 1. [Node.js Tools for Visual Studio][NodeJsTools]
 2. [NuProj for VS2015][NuProj]

-All other dependencies are acquired via NuGet.
+All other dependencies are acquired via NuGet or NPM.

 ## Building